forainny/HttpClient/README.md

 # HttpClient
-A cross platform Http client with libcurl
+A cross platform Http client with libcurl.
+It can build on Windows, Mac OS and Linux.